 The strategy adopted by Chris Boardman’s team for planning the Beelines walking and cycling network places a lot of emphasis on quiet routes, and this is reflected in the methodology used, which is very well explained in Nick Hubble’s article about the Bury ‘Space-for-Cycling’ workshop.
 This emphasis is in part because they require the minimum of disruption and expense as they are located on roads and paths that are already fairly close to being safely usable by a 12 year-old on a bicycle.
 The ‘big ticket items’, now referred to as ‘Busy Beelines’, tend to be expensive and can involve considerable disruption to the status quo, so they are likely to be more difficult to achieve from a political perspective.

 The theory is that where a quiet route meets a severance line, such as a major road, a crossing can be put in place to remove the barrier for people cycling and walking.
 Such roads are considered to be generally too unpleasant for walking and cycling anyway, so are relevant primarily as barriers to people taking quieter routes.
-However, not all barriers are roads (or even railways, why could be bridged if necessary).
+However, not all barriers are roads (or even railways, which could be bridged if necessary).
 Bolton is an example (though not the only one) of a place where this could be a significant issue.
 I mentioned this in my article about the Bolton ‘Space-for-Cycling’ workshop.
 Bolton is built on a number of valleys, which can themselves be a barrier to getting from one area to another, but are rather more difficult to deal with if we avoid using the busy roads.
 So I thought I’d illustrate this point with an example.

 One journey that I sometimes make by bicycle is the trip from my home to the doctor’s surgery, which is 0.9 miles away as the crow flies (or the eponymous bee in the term ‘bee-line‘).
 The following picture shows a map of the routes I can take.
 (Click the image for a larger version):